franchiven/predicting-mental-health-reddit/README.md

 The goal of this project was to classify four mental health disorders (anxiety, depression, bipolar & suicide) from Reddit posts using Natural Language Processing.

+**See the code by copying the notebook URL into: https://nbviewer.jupyter.org/**

 **Visualise the results in /Visuals/All_Visuals.md**

 ## Table of Contents